ibm-cloud-architecture/refarch-cloudnative-resiliency/VPN.md

 # Connecting Bluemix VPN Service to Bluemix Infrastructure Vyatta Gateway

-In the examples shown here, the BlueMix VPN Service is used to connect the container network to Bluemix Infrastructure VMs that represent on-premise resources.
+In the examples shown here, the Bluemix VPN Service is used to connect the container network to Bluemix Infrastructure VMs that represent on-premise resources.
 Follow these instructions to set up an IPSec tunnel between Bluemix and a Vyatta Gateway Appliance running in Bluemix Infrastructure.

 #### Setup IBM VPN Service in Bluemix